Editions

 The Thanksgiving Game

 As mentioned above there are various ways in which teams compensate for the fact that they’ve got to play on Thanksgiving Day, but when all is said and done, gameday is gameday and with that the focus falls squarely on the job at hand as opposed to what’s on the dinner table.
 Consider for a moment that the Detroit Lions have hosted a Thanksgiving Day game for almost 90 years, while the Cowboys have done so for almost 60.
-Both will once again be in action this year as they face the Packers and Commanders respectively.
+Both will once again be in action this year as they face the Bears and Giants respectively.